abpuccini/maternal-mortality-project/README.md

-**Limitations and Considerations**

-- For this dataset, we discovered some limitations to the data being reported.
-For example, if a certain race group had fewer than 10 deaths for a given state and year, the data is suppressed for confidentiality purposes.
-Another limitation of publicly available mortality data is the CDC Wonder site suppresses counts of nine or fewer.
-As a result, only four racial and ethnic groups are represented in our dataset, and some groups are missing data for some years in our range of 2009-2019.

-- Another limitation we discovered from earlier exploratory analysis was that our data had outliers.

-- We also took into consideration that because our outcome, MMR, is a continuous variable, we needed to run Regression models rather than Classification models for the machine learning process.

-**Processes and Visulzations**

 ### Second Dataset- Maternal Mortality Rate without Race ###

 Columns found in this dataset include 28 identified Healthcare Measures, Insurance Status and MMR not broken down by race